ZhengdongWang/zhengdongwang.com/writing.md

 > Things are usually in my way but that’s the thing about writing.

-## Use a dictionary, not a thesaurus.
+## Use a dictionary, not a thesaurus

 From [Draft No. 4: On the Writing Process](https://www.goodreads.com/book/show/18194765-draft-no-4) by John McPhee.
 Here is an [excerpt](https://www.newyorker.com/magazine/2013/04/29/draft-no-4):